Excise policy case: Delhi court extends Sameer Mahendru's interim bail in money laundering case - www.lokmattimes.com

 The ED had requested for additional time to address the application.

-The judge, who initially granted interim bail to Mahendru due to his wife's surgery, extended the relief first on January 22 after considering the ongoing post-operative care required for his wife, and now on Thursday for the next five days.
+The judge, who initially granted interim bail to Mahendru due to his wife's surgery, extended the relief first on January 22 after considering the ongoing post-operative care required for his wife.

 Noting that Mahendru's wife would continue to be hospitalised for a few more days, the judge had directed him to surrender before the jail superintendent concerned by 5 p.m. on February 9.